Analysis of the multi-dimensional semi-discrete Active Flux method using the Fourier transform: Conclusion

 \section{Conclusion}

-We have shown that the two- and three-dimensional semi-discrete Active Flux method is stationarity preserving when applied to linear acoustics.
+We have shown that the two- and three-dimensional semi-discrete Active Flux method is stationarity preserving when applied to linear acoustics on Cartesian grids.
 This is the same conclusion as has been drawn for the classical Active Flux method before, the discrete stationary states are even exactly the same if upwind Jacobian splitting is used for the point value update.
 This is a consequence of the choice of the approximation/reconstruction space, common to both schemes.
 We also have not been able to find visible differences in the results of the two methods for non-stationary setups.
 However, the stability region of the semi-discrete method is smaller with a maximum CFL number only about half of that of the classical method (\cite{chudzik21}).
 The semi-discrete method can be applied more easily to nonlinear problems as it does not require an evolution operator, and it being structure preserving in very much the same way as the traditional method is encouraging.

 In the future we will study how this property can be extended to nonlinear conservation laws, including a theoretical analysis of low Mach number compliance for the Euler equations.
 Experimentally, it has been observed in \cite{barsukow24afeuler} that the method behaves well in this regime.
+Following \cite{morton01}, \cite{barsukow23nodal} we will investigate stationarity preservation of Active Flux on unstructured grids.